What Is the NATS National Apprenticeship Training Scheme?

 2. How are leadership styles evolving in modern workplaces?

-The modern workplaces have evolved with leadership patterns focusing on employee wellbeing, creating an inclusive culture, emphasizing on emotional and mental well-being of employees, etc.
+The modern workplaces have evolved with leadership patterns focusing on employee wellbeing, creating an inclusive culture, emphasising on emotional and mental well-being of employees, etc.

-3. What is the impact of new leadership trends on organizational growth?
+3. What is the impact of new leadership trends on organisational growth?

-Organizational growth is affected by new leadership trends as they enable firms to advocate adaptability, enhance innovation, and employee engagement etc.
+Organisational growth is affected by new leadership trends as they enable firms to advocate adaptability, enhance innovation, and employee engagement, etc.

 4. How can companies stay updated with emerging leadership trends?

-Companies can stay aware and up to date on emerging leadership trends by extending their networking, attending industry seminars, engaging with experts and organizations, interacting with other communities, etc.
+Companies can stay aware and up to date on emerging leadership trends by extending their networking, attending industry seminars, engaging with experts and organisations, interacting with other communities, etc.

 6. How do leadership trends influence employee performance and engagement?